Next: Units Up: CalculiX CrunchiX USER'S MANUAL Previous: Introduction. Contents

 - CalculiX CrunchiX must have been compiled with the USE_MT flag activated in the Makefile, please consult the README.INSTALL file.

-- at execution time the environment variable CCX_NPROC must have been set to the number of CPUs you want to use.
-In Linux this can be done by ``export CCX_NPROC=n'' on the command line, where n is the number of CPUs.
+- at execution time the environment variable OMP_NUM_THREADS must have been set to the number of CPUs you want to use.
+In Linux this can be done by ``export OMP_NUM_THREADS=n'' on the command line, where n is the number of CPUs.
 Default is 1.
+Alternatively, you can set the number of CPUs using the environment variable CCX_NPROC_EQUATION_SOLVER.
+If both are set, the latter takes precedence.

 - solve the system of equations with the multithreaded version of